wzhzhz/Data-Engineering-Pipeline-on-Azure/README.md

 ### 4.2 Data Transformation
-- Azure Databricks is used to clean and transform the raw data.
+- Data transformations are implemented using PySpark on Azure Databricks.

-- Key transformation steps include: normalization, handling missing and invalid records, standardizing schemas across datasets.
+- Key transformation steps include data type normalization, handling missing and invalid records, and standardizing schemas across datasets.

 - Cleaned and structured data is written to the Silver layer in an analytics-friendly format.